TravelingTechGuy/RPN/README.md

 ## Installation

 1. Clone the repo
-2. Run `npm install` in the folder
+1. Run `npm install` in the app's folder

 ## Running the app